-Take part in educational workshops, exciting festival events and of course, daily two-and-a-half hour show jam-packed with world-class entertainment, sure to delight the whole family.
-There’s bagpipes, bands, gymnastics, dancers, choirs, military traditions and much more!
+Take part in educational workshops, exciting festival events and of course, a daily two-and-a-half-hour show jam-packed with world-class entertainment, sure to delight the whole family.
+There are bagpipes, bands, gymnastics, dancers, choirs, military traditions and much more!
 The Tattoo also features innovative acrobatic acts, modern music, trampoline routines and more!

 4. Shakespeare by the Sea